 Australia’s screen future is online: time to support our new content creators

-RackaRacka, run out of Adelaide by brothers Danny and Michael Philippou, creates action-packed videos full of choreographed fight scenes, comic violence, and pop culture references (their Marvel v DC video has had nearly 50 million views).
+RackaRacka, run out of Adelaide by brothers Danny and Michael Philippou, creates action-packed videos full of choreographed fight scenes, comic violence, and pop culture references (their Marvel v DC video has had more than 65 million views).
 Graeme Mason, the CEO of Screen Australia, has described RackaRacka as Australia’s most successful content creator.